 At this point in the day I usually take the opportunity to take a wander round the yard.
 It is time well-spent to talk to the workers and get an idea of the atmosphere on the ground.
 A few well chosen comments to the assistants that their workers are taking too long to arrive usually gets the day moving faster.
 There is no doubt that it is an early start, and no one is terribly enthusiastic however it is important to get work started in the cooler part of the day.
 The sooner we can get everyone out to the fields and working, the more productive that day is.
 By 6.15am check roll should be nearly finished and the workers loaded up on the trailers for carriage to the field for 6.30am.

 After this it’s back to the office to focus on the daily admin.
 First task is organising the loading and transportation of the fruit to the mills by reporting on what we expect to cut that day and how much fruit we have carried forward from the previous day.
-The fruit is transported from the plantation in skip that hold about 15 tonnes of fruit that are filled from a scissor lift trailer.
+The fruit is transported from the plantation in skips that hold about 15 tonnes of fruit and are filled from a scissor lift trailer.

 In a normal day we should expect 4 or 5 harvesters to cut enough fruit to fill one bin.
 Depending on the season we should be sending about 150-180 tonnes of fruit per day from our plantation.
 Then there is paperwork to be signed, and requisitions to be raised for tools, fuels, repairs, services, etc. Early morning duties end with a quick run round the plantation to ensure that each division is harvesting in the right area, and that no major calamities have happened.
 All being well by 8-8.30am I am heading back home for breakfast.